 What Do More Expensive AC Air Filters Do?

 More expensive air filters tend to remove a larger amount of contaminants from the air.
 They may be able to significantly reduce the amount of dust in your home when combined with regular household cleaning.
 Other filters are tested to remove smoke particles, pet dander, hair, and allergens.
 These filters are typically the more expensive ones, as they have a “finer” filter to them.

 Do You Need Expensive AC Filters for Your HVAC System?

 The main thing to understand about air filters is that expensive is not necessarily better.
 You should only spend extra money to buy specialized filters when you have a problem with allergies or if you smoke within your home.

-If neither of these apply to you, then standard air filters can work.
+If neither of these applies to you, then standard air filters can work.
 You just need to remember to change your air filters regularly to maximize their effectiveness, as they can become clogged and strain your HVAC system.

 Contact Complete Air Mechanical for Cleaner Air in Your Home